kitsane/4quant/source/index.md

 <span style="font-family: 'Source Sans Pro'"><strong>4Q</strong>uant</span> analyzes your tera- and petabytes of image and video data for your customer advantage and monetization.

-We offer cloud-compatible, large-scale image analytics [solutions](solutions.html) for a data-driven medicine and your industry 4.0 needs.
+We offer cloud-compatible, large-scale image analytics [solutions](solutions.html) for data-driven medicine and industry 4.0 needs.
 You benefit from unlimited, elastic scalability without heavy investments in your own IT infrastructure.

 <div class="table">
     <div class="row">